It’s become the buzz of the Silicon Valley.

 The modern diet typically lacks sufficient amounts of these omega-3s, and even worse, contains too many omega-6s that can upset your healthy ratio of omega-3s to 6s.

 To maintain optimal levels of DHA in your brain, specifically the areas that need it most – your brain’s frontal and prefrontal lobes – you must get it through dietary or supplemental sources.

 How to Get the DHA Your Brain Needs

-It’s actually not so simple, and let me tell you why - because the devil is in the details.
+It’s actually not so simple, and let me tell you why.

 The ideal way to get DHA is from wild caught fish low in heavy metals, where DHA is in a phospholipid and triglyceride form.
 Remember your early ancestors who added more fish to their diets?
 This is how you are designed to get your DHA.